codepath/android_guides/Animations.md

 Powered by these animation frameworks, there are five relevant types of animations:

  * [Property Animations](http://developer.android.com/guide/topics/graphics/prop-animation.html) - This is the animation of any property between two values.
 Frequently used to animate views on screen such as rotating an image or fading out a button.
- * [Activity Transitions](http://ahdidou.com/blog/customize-android-activities-transition/#.Uli6O2Q6VZ8) - Animates the transition as an Activity enters the screen when an Intent is executed.
+ * [[Activity Transitions|Animations#activity-transitions]] - Animates the transition as an Activity enters the screen when an Intent is executed.
  * [Fragment Transitions](http://android-er.blogspot.com/2013/04/implement-animation-in.html) - Animates the transition as a fragment enters or exits the screen when a transaction occurs.
  * [Layout Animation](http://developer.android.com/guide/topics/graphics/prop-animation.html#layout) - This allows us to enable animations on any layout container or other ViewGroup such as a ListView.
 With layout animations enabled, all changes to views inside the container will be animated.
  * [Drawable Animations](http://developer.android.com/guide/topics/graphics/drawable-animation.html) - Used to animate by displaying drawables in quick succession